lengning/Heatmap-wrapper/README.md

 -  [Need normalization or not] If T is specified, median-by-ratio normalization will be performed prior to PCA analysis

--  [Whether plot heatmap by reordered cells by WaveCrestENI] If T is specified, WaveCrestENI will be performed prior
+-  [Whether plot heatmap by reordered cells by WaveCrestENI] If T is specified, WaveCrestENI will be performed prior.
+If F is specified Condition.csv and MarkerList.csv files will be ignored

 -  [OutputName] Need to be XX.pdf.
 The pdf width and height will be automatically adjusted based on # genes and # samples

--  [FileNameIn] can take .csv, .txt or .tab for WaveCrestENI (list of key markers)
+-  [FileNameIn] can take .csv, .txt or .tab for WaveCrestENI (list of key markers) .
+If NULL and RunWaveCrest =T ,all genes will be used for WaveCrestENI.

--  [FileNameIn] can take .csv, .txt or .tab for WaveCrestENI (condition of cells)
+-  [FileNameIn] can take .csv, .txt or .tab for WaveCrestENI (condition of cells).
+If NULL and RunWaveCrest=T,. all cells will be considered as single condition.

 -  [X11 activation] Default is T. If it is specified as F, X11 will be disactived